-In 1996 the Australian Federal Government introduced a new “user-choice’ vocational training initiative that allowed private training organisations to enter the marketplace adding flexibility and choice to students and employers alike.
-With many years’ experience in the engineering and fabrication business, Llewellyn had observed the need for greater skilled apprenticeship training.
-His love for the industry, a passion to see the next generation come forth and a viable business proposition saw the establishment of the training company that would become “Axial Training.”
+In 1996, the Australian Federal Government introduced a new “user-choice” vocational training initiative that allowed private training organizations to enter the marketplace adding flexibility and choice to students and employers alike.
+With many years of experience in the engineering and fabrication business, Llewellyn noticed the need for greater skilled apprenticeship training.
+His love for the industry and his passion to see the next generation come forth, along with a viable business proposition, brought to life the establishment of the training company that would become Axial Training.

-After several versions and interpretations Axial Training developed in-house, a digital training platform which launched online to satisfy the need for Blue Card inductions.
+After several versions and interpretations, Axial Training developed a digital training platform in-house, which launched online to satisfy the need for Blue Card inductions.

-This soon expanded to cover many other legislated safety inductions which were in-turn linked directly to a newly implemented digital administration and student management platform.
+This soon expanded to cover many other legislated safety inductions which were in turn linked directly to a newly implemented digital administration and student management platform.

 That was the plan for Llewellyn and his team, but which digital platform to choose?

-The flexible and interactive design of Blackboard Open LMS allows Axial Training to provide each student with the feeling that once logged in to their personal “LIME Room” dashboard, that entire system has been developed just for them!
+The flexible and interactive design of Blackboard Open LMS allows Axial Training to provide each student with the feeling that once logged in to their personal “LIME Room” dashboard, that entire system has been developed just for them.
 “LIME” is an acronym for “Learning Is Made Easy.”

 The quality and flexibility of the Blackboard Open LMS digital platform also triggered Smith and Llewellyn’s canny marketing sense to see the opportunity for Axial Training to not only add a new digital learning space to the company, but to brand and market the platform as a promotable sub-brand to Axial Training.
 After internal management consultation, the brand name, “The LIME Room” was rubber stamped for Axial Training’s Blackboard Open LMS digital learning platform.

-This name gave Axial a fresh new sub-brand to present to market, a modern new suite of colors, designs and an interactive educational brand and space that would gain greater traction in all of our markets.
+“This name gave Axial a fresh new sub-brand to present to market, a modern new suite of colors, designs, and an interactive educational brand and space that would gain greater traction in all of our markets,” said Llewellyn.

-Axial Training launched “The LIME Room” in late 2016 to a warm reception from their existing cohort of over 2,500 students.
+Axial Training launched the LIME Room in late 2016 to a warm reception of their existing cohort of over 2,500 students.
 The transition has been successful and the response from both students and Axial’s trainers has been nothing short of outstanding.
-“The LIME Room” is exceptionally user-friendly which has certainly helped to allay the fears of individuals who may not be technology savvy and the Axial mentors are available to assist with any questions or concerns that their trainers or students may have.
+The LIME Room is exceptionally user-friendly, which has certainly helped dispel the fears of individuals who may not be technology savvy, and Axial mentors are available to assist with any questions or concerns that their trainers or students may have.

-The use of Blackboard Open LMS as the platform upon which “The LIME Room” is built has enabled Axial Training to bring its delivery of training to a new level of accessibility and quality.
+The use of Blackboard Open LMS as the platform upon which the LIME Room is built, has enabled Axial Training to bring its delivery of training to a new level of accessibility and quality.
 Blackboard Open LMS has also allowed Axial to set a clear and smooth path for its present expansion in its overall delivery of vocational training.

+Axial Training’s transition to the Blackboard Open LMS digital learning space has been the catalyst for change across their entire business.
+Alena Smith mentioned that the best piece of advice she could offer anyone considering such a system would be to take an all-encompassing approach to the transition.
 “The use of this product is limitless.
-At Axial we have ensured we have educated ourselves and our people to use very corner of this suite and extended it into areas to transition all of our operational and internal staff requirements, training inductions, HR systems, forms and policies into the LIME room and utilized this a one stop shop for all our company requirements.”
+At Axial we have ensured we have educated ourselves and our people to use every corner of this suite and extended it into areas to transition all of our operational and internal staff requirements, training inductions, HR systems, forms and policies into the LIME room, and utilized this a one-stop shop for all our company requirements.”